Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Introduction

-between the continuous cohomology of the profinite completion of $\Omega^n S^{n-m}$ and the homology of the dual complex of $(\widehat{\EOp}_n(x),\partial_m)$ in $\ZZ$-modules (we take the continuous dual with respect to the topology of power series). \end{mainthm}
+between the continuous cohomology with $\FF_p$ coefficients of the $p$-profinite completion of $\Omega^n S^{n-m}$ and the homology of the dual complex of $(\widehat{\EOp}_n(x),\partial_m)$ in $\FF_p$-modules (we take the continuous dual with respect to the topology of power series). \end{mainthm}

-The profinite completion of the theorem is defined by the limit of a diagram $\Omega^n S^{n-m}_\alpha$ where $S^{n-m}_\alpha$ ranges over homotopy finite approximations of $S^{n-m}$ (see~\cite{Morel}).
-This formulation is slightly abusive because the profinite completion of $\Omega^n S^{n-m}$ would be the limit of a diagram of homotopy finite approximations of the space $\Omega^n S^{n-m}$ itself.
+The profinite completion of the theorem is defined by the limit of a diagram $\Omega^n S^{n-m}_\alpha$ where $S^{n-m}_\alpha$ ranges over homotopy $p$-finite approximations of $S^{n-m}$ (see~\cite{Morel}).
+This formulation is slightly abusive because the $p$-profinite completion of $\Omega^n S^{n-m}$ would be the limit of a diagram of homotopy $p$-finite approximations of the space $\Omega^n S^{n-m}$ itself.
 Nevertheless results of~\cite{Shipley} imply that these limits coincide.
-The theorem has an $\FF_p$-version where the profinite completion of $\Omega^n S^{n-m}$ is replaced by a $p$-profinite approximation, the limit of a diagram $\Omega^n S^{n-m}_\alpha$ where $S^{n-m}_\alpha$ now ranges over homotopy $p$-finite approximations of $S^{n-m}$ (see again~\cite{Morel}).
-The topological results of~\cite{EinfinityBar,IteratedBar} are stated in the $\FF_p$-setting, but the arguments work same over $\ZZ$.

-The above theorem is not intended for computational purposes and we should not undertake any computation with it -- the iterated bar complexes of~\cite{IteratedBar}, which are equipped with nice filtrations, seem better suited for such an undertaking.
-The actual goal of this article, with this theorem, is to make explicit the connection between the cohomology of iterated loop spaces of spheres and the homotopical structures of $E_n$-operads.
-In subsequent work, we plan to apply the theorem to gain qualitative information on the structure of iterated loop space cohomology by using connections, explained in~\cite{KontsevichMotives}, between $E_n$-operads and quantum field theory.
+Let us explain the background of the proof of our theorem.
+Throughout this paper, we use the noun space for simplicial set.
+To any simplicial set $X$, we associate the normalized complex $N^*(X)$ with coefficients in a ground ring $\FF$ of our base category of dg-modules.
+In what follows, we assume that this ground ring is a finite primary field $\FF = \FF_p$ of characteristic $p>0$.
+Since we deal with pointed spaces, we use the reduced complex $\bar{N}^*(X) = \ker(N^*(X)\rightarrow\FF)$ in our constructions rather than the whole complex $N^*(X)$.
+To handle structures without unit (like these reduced complexes $\bar{N}^*(X)$), we also tacitely assume that we deal with non-unitary operads (in the sense of~\cite{OperadModules}), with no operation in arity zero.

+The cochain algebras $\bar{N}^*(X)$ inherit an $E_\infty$-algebra structure.
+This result is establish in~\cite{HinichSchechtman} by an abstract argument.
+We also have an explicit construction of this $E_\infty$-algebra structure, given in~\cite{BergerFresse,McClureSmith}, and involving combinatorial models of~$E_\infty$-operads equipped with a filtration of the form~(\ref{EnOperadNestedSequence}).
+In this situation, we can use an obvious restriction process to make explicit an~$E_n$-algebra structure on the cochain complex~$\bar{N}^*(X)$, for every $n\in\NN$.